 19. Either cut cable out or go down to basic cable

 We cut down to basic cable and still have plenty to watch.
+Once our contract is up, we’re cutting the cord!
 We never really watched many of the extra channels so we haven’t really noticed the missing channels.

 20. Sell old items around the house that you no longer use.